conveyal/analysis-ui/docs/edit-scenario.md

 <img src="../img/adjust-dwell-time.png" alt="Adjusting the dwell time at particular stops on a route" />

-## Change frequency
+## Adjust frequency

 Often a scenario will include frequency changes to existing lines.
-We support this using the change frequency modification.
-First, create a change frequency modification, and choose the feed and route you want to adjust the frequency of.
+We support this using the adjust frequency modification.
+First, create an adjust frequency modification, and choose the feed and route you want to adjust the frequency of.

 <img src="../img/new-change-frequency.png" alt="Selecting the route on which to change frequencies" />

 You then create any number of frequency entries, which represent a particular frequency on a particular trip pattern at a particular time of day.
 Typically, there will be at least two entries (one for each direction).
-You must create frequency entries for all of the service you want to retain on a particular route, as all existing trips will be erased.
 A frequency entry is shown below.
 Here, you choose a template trip for the frequency entry, which determines the stop-to-stop travel times of the trips that are created with the given frequency.
 Oftentimes, travel time will vary throughout the day due to varying traffic and passenger loads, so it makes sense to choose a template trip that is representative of the time window for which you are creating frequency service.
 You can filter the list of possible template trips by choosing a trip pattern.